Biefeld-Brown Effect Tests in France: At a Glance

 I work with researchers and science enthusiasts who are serious about pushing boundaries with clarity and rigor.
 Sometimes that means returning to fundamentals.
 Other times, it means exploring better questions together.

-📩 If you’re looking for a mentor or simply someone who understands the long arc of discovery, I’d be glad to connect.
+📩 If you’re looking for a mentor, email me at 👉 letstalk@larrydeavenport.com.
+I’d be glad to connect.

 Reach out on LinkedIn or schedule a time to talk.